 2.4.
 Modify the default time dimension

-The default time dimension in Dundas BI is configured with members going back a fixed number of years.
+The default time dimension in Dundas BI is configured with members going back eight years.
 If your data goes back further than that, you can modify the start date of the time dimension as follows.

 Go to the EXPLORE window, expand the Time Dimensions folder, and then right-click (or long-tap) over the Time Dimension item.

 From the menu, select Check Out.
 A small, green checkmark appears beside the time dimension, indicating it is now reserved for you to edit.

 Right-click (or long-tap) over the time dimension again and select Edit.